 Morro Bay Art Association is a board driven, membership supported, volunteer organization.

-Dedicated to the promotion and enrichment of art education and ensuring the local community access to creativity and art related events, our mission is simple, “To champion art as essential to life and give our community a creative voice”.
+Dedicated to the promotion of creativity and art education, our mission is simple, “To champion art as essential to life and give our community a creative voice”.

 In 1955 MBAA launched an art festival for Morro Bay.
 Seasonal festivals were conducted through 1958 when the city of Morro Bay took over the enterprise for a few years before handing it back to MBAA.
 Morro Bay Art in the Park developed, and continues to take place three times per year.

-Incorporated in 1956, MBAA acquired its first building, located within the old Morro Bay Library on Main Street.
+Incorporated May 29, 1956, MBAA acquired its first building, located within the old Morro Bay Library on Main Street.
 The building burned in 1962, causing the organization to return to it’s nomadic style of years earlier.
-In 1971, MBAA acquired its current location, Art Center Morro Bay.
-For additional exhibit and activity space, a deck was soon added.
+In 1971 MBAA acquired its current location at 835 Main Street, Morro Bay, CA. For additional exhibit and activity space, a deck was added.
+Later, a classroom and kitchen were added to the downstairs area and second floor gallery was dedicated to Virginia Russell, President in 1977 and 78.